 Studying Intellectual Property Law at Brunel

 Intellectual Property Law at Brunel University is well established and highly rated for the quality of its staff publications, research projects and teaching standard.
-Staff teaching at the Intellectual Property PG Certificate include academics and practitioners with recognised expertise in all areas of intellectual property law.
-For more information about Intellectual Property Law at Brunel please visit the web pages of the Centre for Intellectual Property, Internet & Media (IPIM).
+Staff teaching at the Intellectual Property Postgraduate Certificate include academics and practitioners with recognised expertise in all areas of intellectual property law.

 For more details of career opportunities, please explore the external sites below: